-The Town's General Plan organizes land development and design and growth standards through specific districts within the town.
+The Town's General Plan organizes land development and design and growth standards through specific districts within the Town.
 Mammoth Lakes is composed of approximately twelve districts and four mountain portals, which are further defined by specific, master, and district plans.
 District boundaries are defined by existing development, patterns of vegetation, topographic features, circulation patterns, and the pattern and relationships of land uses.
 Consequently, certain mitigation actions in this Plan may focus on or refer to specific districts or mountain portals, shown in Figure 2.5 below.
-The districts are: Main Street, Old Mammoth Road, and Shady Rest; Gateway; North Village; Sierra Star; Snowcreek; Juniper Ridge; Meridian; Knolls; Mammoth Slopes; Old Mammoth; Sierra Valley; and Majestic Pines.
-The mountain portals are: Eagle Lodge; Canyon Lodge; Main Lodge; and Village.